paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-06-23-historic_counties_and_psychoville.md

 Whilst Greater London assumed parts of neighbouring counties and lead to Middlesex being abolished entirely, this historic county still exists in the public consciousness.
 A tin of Heinz Baked Beans will show the company address as Hayes, Middlesex, whilst a can of Coke may list an address of Uxbridge, Middlesex.

-Using historic Counties for addresses in London can be confusing, so the recommended form is to use the County followed by the Post Town, for example:
+Using historic counties for addresses in London can be confusing, so the recommended form is to use the county followed by the Post Town, for example:

     Wood Green
     Middlesex